 Rather than adding patina to the sheets, Helix designers were interested exploring various possibilities with machined surfaces.
 The exterior panels located on the tower expansion feature a racetrack-shaped obround bump which is repeatedly embossed into the metal surface.
 This texturing of the metal adds rigidity to the panels to prevent wavering in the metal panels.
 When assembled in unison, the repetition of these shapes emulates the warp and weft of the officers’ cloth uniforms.

 The unique panel system was tested in two mockups at Zahner, each of which provided valuable insight into how to provide the complex geometries of the zinc system.

 Designing Acoustic Panels using Custom Perforated Zinc

 The existing entrance for the project is largely composed of non-absorptive materials such as glass and tile.
 This meant that finding a solution to mitigate noise in the community entrance was of utmost importance.
-To alleviate this concern, the designers worked with Zahner to develop a series of micro perforations and sound-absorptive backing on the panels.
+The designers at Helix worked with Zahner to develop a series of micro perforations and sound-absorptive backing on the panels.

 Managing the Building's Historic and Green Construction

 In order to accommodate the police department’s need for continued use of the space, the general contractor, JE Dunn, divided the project into several phases.
 Special consideration was also taken towards historic pieces, such as marble in the restroom.
 Historically significant materials were refurbished and reused in other areas of the building.